jarun/imgp/README.md

 Powered by multiprocessing, an intelligent adaptive algorithm, recursive operations, shell completion scripts, EXIF preservation (and more), `imgp` is a very flexible utility with well-documented easy to use options.

 `imgp` intends to be a stronger replacement of the Nautilus Image Converter extension, not tied to any file manager and way faster.
 On desktop environments (like Xfce or LxQt) which do not integrate Nautilus, `imgp` will save your day.
+File manager [nnn](https://github.com/jarun/nnn) provides a script to batch resize images with `imgp`.

 *Love smart and efficient utilities?
 Explore [my repositories](https://github.com/jarun?tab=repositories).
 Buy me a cup of coffee if they help you.*